Bob-Hunt/API-Challenge-One/README.md

 Cat Facts API (https://alexwohlbruck.github.io/cat-facts/ (Links to an external site.))
 ***If you want to use another site, it MUST be approved by an instructor***

+IMAGES:
+Ghibli Studio images have been downloaded from ghibli.jp/info/013409/ with permission.
+The images were released with this handwritten message from Ghibli producer Toshio Suzuki: “Please use them freely within the scope of common sense.”

 Submission Guidelines